What does a School Therapist do?

 - Pros:

-- Help students overcome challenges and improve their well-being.
+- Helping students overcome challenges

 - Cons: